GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/appendices/glossary.rst

       ``reduce.`` Essentially, a recipe is a pipeline.

   Recipe System
-      The gemin_python framework that accommodates defined recipes and primitives classes.
+      The DRAGONS framework that accommodates defined recipes and primitives classes.
 The Recipe System defines a set of classes that exploit attributes on an astrodata instance of a dataset to locate recipes and primitives appropriate to that dataset.